slopezpereyra/slopezpereyra.github.io/_posts/2025-12-31-AReflectionInspiredByASmallAchievement.md

 But what do I say?
 I do not wish to judge anyone too fiercely.
 I am not blind to the irony of having become myself a person which relates to everyone, to everything, through judgement.
 People often become that which they oppose...
-And I show now self-indulgence: at every turn I see my flaws, my insufferable tendency to melancholic loneliness, the difficulty I find to show any vulnerability, to let anybody know me.
+And I show no self-indulgence: at every turn I see my flaws, my insufferable tendency to melancholic loneliness, the difficulty I find to show any vulnerability, to let anybody know me.
 The very fact that a beautiful achievement, which took three years of arduous labor, inspires this despondent